 Communication to the device can be paused via the hold pin (HOLD).
 While the device is paused, transitions on its inputs will be ignored, with the exception of Chip Select, allowing the host to service higher priority interrupts.

-The 25LC1024 is available in standard packages including 8-lead PDIP and SOIJ, and advanced 8-lead DFN package.
-All devices are Pb-free.
+The 25LC512 is available in standard packages including 8-lead PDIP, SOIC, and advanced 8-lead DFN package.
+All packages are Pb-free and RoHS compliant.

 Package Types (not to scale)

 1.0 ELECTRICAL CHARACTERISTICS

 Absolute Maximum Ratings (†)